 10.2.2 Cylinder Sleeves—Measure in accordance with Instructions for Measuring Cylinder Sleeves, available from the TMC.
 Report the results on the appropriate form.

-10.2.3 Piston Rings—Clean and measure in accordance with the Mack Test Ring Cleaning and Measuring Procedure, available from the TMC.
+10.2.3 Piston Rings—Clean and measure in accordance with the Volvo?
+Mack Test Ring Cleaning and Measuring Procedure, available from the TMC.
 Report results on the appropriate form.

 10.2.4 Connecting Rod Bearings: